 Go as far away as you can go.

 Slowly.
 Slowly.
 Return to your body.

-“We know more about hearing than listening.
-Scientists can measure what happens in the ear.
+Essentially, this a score for extended choreography.
+For several years I have been practicing Deep Listening in daily life, inspired by the pioneering composer, feminist, researcher, teacher and healer, Pauline Oliveros.
+In a TEDX talk, she talks about the difference between hearing and listening.
+She says, “scientists can measure what happens in the ear.
 Measuring listening is another matter as it involves subjectivity.
 Listening is a mysterious process that is not the same for everyone.”
-(Pauline Oliveros, The Difference Between Hearing And Listening)
+Oliveros, P. 2015

 As an antidote to the powerpoint format, we decide to wing the lecture with only a few notes, a microphone and two bar stools.
 Let it be known that we are on Barents Sea, soon heading off to the Svalbard archipelago, first destination on Spitsbergen, Barentsburg.

 To do this lecture was very challenge.
 A late night party took its toll.
 The high seas knocked us off balance, physically and mentally, faraway from our comfort zones.

 Alternating between the microphone, the lecture covered a welcoming introduction; about artistic research in Norway; Amphibious Trilogies explained; on extended choreography; about amphibiousness; on a broad perspective of dance and movement analysis therein; and two participatory movement sessions, one on extended choreography (as above) and the other, dance (below).

 Impressed by the logo of the Swiss team (a forest, printed trees surrounded by a ring), Brynjar made a logo for us, drawn with a black marker pen on cotton T shirts; three waves in a ring, depicting island, pond and passage.
 The Game of Thrones.
 The Lord of Rings.